 Make sure you thoroughly research all volunteering opportunities and always check the terms and conditions before committing yourself to a scheme.

 Ireland is a popular destination for those who want to learn English.
+Typical employers include commercial language schools, public and private schools and institutions of higher education.

 The majority of English as a foreign language (EFL) schools are privately run and are located in or around Dublin, but work can also be found in smaller towns and cities such as Cork and Galway.